 The tax expense for the period comprises current and deferred tax.
-Tax is recognised in the profit and loss account, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
+Tax is recognised in the profit and loss account, except to the extent that it relates to items recognised in other comprehensive income or directly in other comprehensive income.